abaer123/gitlab-agent/README.md

 Pros:

-- It handles (or will be handling?) long running WebSocket connections and is likely a good architectural fit
+- It's built to handle long-running WebSocket connections and is likely a good architectural fit
 - It already has access to Redis, GitLab, Gitaly
-- It already is part of all the installation packages that we provide
+- It's already part of all the installation packages that we provide
 - ?

 Cons:

 - Depending on another team(s) for reviews and merging code may slow us down
   - Mitigation: should just become maintainers too
+- It may not be a good fit if `agentg` needs to have some significant amount of business logic in it.
+Mixing unrelated concerns in a single program is not great
 - ?

 This needs more thought and investigation.